 Meniscal root attachments are extremely important to the function of the knee.
 Untreated root tears lead to rapid degeneration of knee cartilage.
 It is therefore crucial to protect the knee after meniscal ROOT REPAIRS.
 We perform repairs in young athletes after injuries and in middle-aged patients with mild degenerative changes.
-Both require 6 weeks of non-weightbearing/toe-touch weightbearing ONLY and slow progression into activities.
+Both require 6 weeks on non-weightbearing and slow progression into activities.
 Hamstrings attach to the posterior horn of the meniscus so no active hamstring activity such a standing knee flexion for at least 6 weeks.